kakaingalu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 20-hiago - creates a script that removes all letters c and C from input.

 file 22-users_and_homes - displays all users and their home directories, sorted by users.

+file 100-empty_casks - finds all empty files and directories in the current directory and all sub-directories.

+file 101-gifs - lists all the files with a .gif extension in the current directory and all its sub-directories.

+file 102-acrostic - script that decodes acrostics that use the first letter of each line.

+file 103-the_biggest_fan - parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.